Skip to content

 Splitter

-• Splitters in scikit-learn are a poor fit for validating ML-based and rule-based trading strategies; VBT has a juggernaut class that supports various splitting schemes safe for backtesting, including rolling windows, expanding windows, time-anchored windows, random windows for block bootstraps, and even Pandas-native groupby and resample instructions such as "M" for monthly frequency.
-As the cherry on the cake, the produced splits can be easily analyzed and visualized too!
-For example, you can detect any split or set overlaps, convert all the splits into a single boolean mask for custom analysis, group splits and sets, and analyze their distribution relative to each other.
-The class has more lines of code than the entire backtesting.py package, don't underestimate the new king in town! 🦏
+• Splitters in scikit-learn are not ideal for validating ML-based and rule-based trading strategies.
+VBT provides a juggernaut class that supports many splitting schemes that are safe for backtesting, including rolling windows, expanding windows, time-anchored windows, random windows for block bootstraps, and even Pandas-native groupby and resample instructions such as "M" for monthly frequency.
+As a bonus, the produced splits can be easily analyzed and visualized!
+For example, you can detect any split or set overlaps, convert all splits into a single boolean mask for custom analysis, group splits and sets, and analyze their distribution relative to each other.
+This class contains more lines of code than the entire backtesting.py package, so do not underestimate the new king in town! 🦏

 Tutorial